UMMS-Biocore/bootcamp/session3/session3.md

 	$ ssh your_user@ghpcc06.umassrc.org
 ```

-2. Please start an interactive job in the cluster using the command below or how you learned before for any of your operations in the cluster.
-Head node is used only for job submissions.
-An interactive session is a way to log in to a node and use it as if it were your local workstation for the length of the session.
+2. Please start an interactive job in the cluster using the command below or enter your `bsub` command as you've learned from previous sessions.
+Head node is only used only for job submissions.
+An interactive job/session is a way to log in to a node and use it as if it were your local workstation for the limited time (e.g. `qlogin` will set limit for 4 hours).
 You may use this same script in the future whenever you want to start and work on a node and run programs in an interactive session.

 ```
 	$ /project/umw_biocore/bin/qlogin
 ```

+* Tip: If you want to learn the parameters of `qlogin` script, simply run `cat /project/umw_biocore/bin/qlogin`

 3. If you haven't done your homework first week.
 Please run the command below to prepare your working directory for bootcamp.